2006 Wake Forest Demon Deacons football team: Rankings

+Preseason

 After finishing 4–7 in 2005 and in a tie for fourth place in the Atlantic Division of the ACC, the Deacons were picked in the pre-season to finish last in the division by the ACC media, among others, making the Deacons' run at the ACC title largely unexpected.

 Coaching change

 After Deacons' wide receivers coach Kevin Sherman left to take an assistant coaching position at Virginia Tech, Tim Billings was hired as his replacement.
 Billings was touted as having 23-years of experience at the college football level, including a six-year stint as head coach of Southeast Missouri State.

 Roster changes

 Although the Deacons returned an ACC high 18 starters from the 2005 team, they lost four key starters to graduation.
 On defense, the only starter to leave was nose tackle, Goryal Scales.
 On offense, three starters graduated, including wide receiver Chris Davis, quarterback Cory Randolph, and running back and ACC Player of the Year award-winner Chris Barclay.
 Finally, Ray Guy Award-winning punter Ryan Plackemeier also graduated.